Isangeles/mural/README.md

 Description: specifies amount of attribute points available in new character menu.

 ## Module directory
-All GUI-related files must be stored in `data/modules/[module name]/gui` directory.
+All GUI-related files(including UI textures and audio files) must be stored in `data/modules/[module name]/gui` directory.

+UI textures and audio files need to be provided by module, without module graphic archive Mural will fallback to drawing simple shapes in place of missing textures.

+UI textures and audio files are stored in `gui/graphic.zip` and `gui/audio.zip` respectively.

 For example check [Arena](https://github.com/Isangeles/arena) module.